conantteo/scrolly-telling/README.md

 4. `README.md`: Contains project information and setup instructions.

-5. `requirements.txt`: Lists all Python dependencies for the project.
+5. `pyproject.toml`: Lists all Python dependencies for the project.

 ## Setup Instructions